micropython-IMU/micropython-mpu9150/README.md

 ``None``  defaults to ``'xyz'``

 ``get_gyro(xyz=None, use_radians=False)``
-Returns a list of trun rates in the specified directions in deg/s or rad/s, defaulting to degrees.
+Returns a list of turn rates in the specified directions in deg/s or rad/s, defaulting to degrees.
 Pass a sting containing the axis you want to get.
 ``'xyz'`` returns ``[gx, gy, gz]``
 ``'x'``   returns ``[gx]``